 Creating Inspection Plans & Inspection Plan Requirements

-In an incoming, in-process, or outgoing inspection, Inspection Plans (containing Inspection Requirements) provide the specifications that are defined within samples which Vault compares the values in an Inspection record in order to analyze whether an Inspection passes or fails.
+In an incoming, in-process, or outgoing inspection, Inspection Plans (containing Inspection Plan Requirements) provide the specifications that are defined within samples which Vault compares the values in an Inspection record in order to analyze whether an Inspection passes or fails.

-In a COA inspection, Inspection Plans provide the specifications which Vault compares the values in an uploaded COA file in order to analyze whether a COA Inspection passes or fails.
+In a CoA inspection, Inspection Plans provide the specifications which Vault compares the values in an uploaded CoA file in order to analyze whether a CoA Inspection passes or fails.
 You can create and maintain Inspection Plans for each Material for products.

 You can define the specifications of an Inspection Plan in one of the following ways: